bloomberg/kubernetes-cluster-cookbook/README.md

 - node['kubernetes']['etcd']['client']['key'] - Key matching client certificate

 NOTE: Peer and Client CA can be the same.
 This will allow for far simpler setup.
 However, you may use a different CA to more closely manage security if desired.
+NOTE: Additional exposed attributes contain notes for usage in the appropriate attributes file.

 Example solo.json for master
 ```json